joe-herman/cap-coding-challenge/NOTES.md

 Tests will **integration test** the app's behavior because I don't feel like mocking/stubbing out contract tests right now.

-I will use GitHub Actions to help with CI and to give static builds that are easily referenced later.
+I will use **GitHub Actions to help with CI and to give static builds** that are easily referenced later.

+I used **Redis** ~~to overcomplicate things~~ as a memory-based store to allow for theoretical horizontal scaling (benefits debatable).

 Documentation should cover at least the following aspects:
 * **Developer documentation** (like this!) should clearly indicate _why_ the code does what it does.